 “The United States is a sovereign nation,” Harris said during her speech at the border crossing in Douglas, Arizona on Sept.
 27. “And I believe that we have a duty to set rules at our border and enforce them.”

-Arizona is poised to play a pivotal role in the presidential election, with Trump holding a narrow lead in recent polls.
-Harris’ visit to Douglas, one of the busiest ports of entry at the southwest border, followed a $400 million grant from the Biden administration’s Bipartisan Infrastructure Bill.
+Harris’ visit to Douglas, which is one of the busiest ports of entry at the southwest border, came after a $400 million grant from the Biden Administration’s trademark Bipartisan Infrastructure Bill.

 “So whether that’s at the border or in the interior, at the courts, they’re still getting the same amount of resources, but working with a much higher and more complicated caseload,” Putzel-Kavanaugh said.